 The department is organized into three major divisions: Thermal Engineering, Fluid Mechanics, and Applied Mechanics.
-A fourth division, Computation and Instrumentation, has recently been introduced to help the other three divisions with computational problems and designs.
+A fourth division, Computation, and Instrumentation, has recently been introduced to help the other three divisions with computational problems and designs.
 Each division maintains its own laboratories.
 The Thermal Engineering division covers the areas of thermo-sciences, applied thermodynamics, energy systems, heat transfer, and pollution control.
-The Fluid Mechanics division offers courses and specialized work in the areas of fluid mechanics and machinery in general, and fluid dynamics, and experimental and computational fluid mechanics in particular.
+The Fluid Mechanics division offers courses and specialized work in the areas of fluid mechanics, aerodynamics, gas dynamics and machinery in general, and fluid dynamics, and experimental and computational fluid mechanics.
 The Applied Mechanics division emphasizes on such areas as, dynamics, mechanics of deformable solids, design of machine elements, kinematics, and fatigue and fracture mechanics.

-At present, there are about forty seven well qualified teaches in the department specialized in one of the above mentioned fields.
+At present, there are about sixty-six well qualified teachers in the department specialised in one of the above mentioned fields.
 Many of them have postgraduate degrees from well reputed universities of the developed countries.
 A good number of teachers are now studying abroad for postgraduate degrees.